The Portuguese Water Dog is a faithful friend whose courageous and playful personality requires a relatively decent amount of exercise and fresh air.

 In addition to the impressive duties that they performed for Portuguese Fisherman and the Spanish Armada, this canine has also made quite the impression on modern day society as well.

-Perhaps the most popular Portuguese Water Dog today is often referred to as the “First Dog”.
-More formally known as Bo, this particular dog belongs to President Barack Obama of the United States.
+Perhaps the most popular Portuguese Water Dog today was often referred to as the “First Dog”.
+More formally known as Bo, this particular dog belonged to former U.S. President Barack Obama.

 Bo is a loyal friend of the president’s and is loved dearly as a member of the nation's first family.